neuRealities/Unity-Take-Home-Test-Mid-Level/README.md

 # Project Setup & Submission

 - Unity Version: Please use Unity 6000.0 LTS or a more recent version.
 - Submission: Please upload your completed project to a private Git repository (GitHub, GitLab, etc.).
-Invite darrencperry to the repository and notify us via email when you're finished.
+Invite us to the repository and notify us via email when you're finished.

 # Core Requirements (Must-Haves)